dcceew-bdr/loci-data-profile/README.md

 # Loc-I Data Profile

-This repository contains the source data for a the Loc-I Data Profile which is a _profile_ of multiple well-known standard data models used to establish minimum requirements for datasets wishing to be compatible with the [Location Index (Loc-I) Project](https://www.ga.gov.au/locationindex).
+This repository contains the source data for the Loc-I Data Profile which is a _profile_ of multiple well-known standard data models used to establish minimum requirements for datasets wishing to be compatible with the [Location Index (Loc-I) Project](https://www.ga.gov.au/locationindex).

 This profile is published online at: